 We require you to keep an active credit or debit card on file with us.
 For those with PPO type health insurance, you may be able to get partially reimbursed for the cost of your visit, though this is not guaranteed.
 After your visit, you can request a receipt (superbill) from us which details procedure codes, diagnosis, and fees paid.
 This superbill can then be submitted to your insurance provider for direct reimbursement to you.

 We realize there are other clinics that give cheaper ketamine therapy.
 Some of them adopt a ‘Dollar Store’ approach.
 Some give intramuscular or intranasal spray ketamine, which yield inconsistent and far inferior results.
 Some treat multiple patients concomitantly in the same room.
 We strive to provide you with a private, serene environment.
 At Boulder Mind Care, our mission is to provide you with the most effective, state-of-the-art care possible.
 We are dedicated to supporting you to live the life you desire.
 We do not overbook or rush our sessions with you.
 We have a strict moral code, and will care for you as we would want ourselves or our loved ones cared for.
 For more information, and for national pricing information click on the following.

 Our fee schedule is as follows:

 Initial Consultation: $390 (50% deposit due at time of scheduling appointment).

-Infusions for mood disorders, as well as drug and alcohol addiction: $690 per infusion.
+Infusions for mood disorders, as well as drug and alcohol addiction: $690 per infusion, per protocol there are 6 sessions in a series.
 These are between 40 and 55 minutes duration.